Parliamentary.ai

 Groups Affected

-• Local Councils and Regional Development Agencies: Required to create and implement sustainable energy plans, potentially involving significant changes to their operations and budgets.
+• Local Authorities (Principal Councils): Required to create and implement sustainable energy plans, potentially leading to increased responsibilities and funding.

-• Citizens: Can petition for the creation of plans and will be involved in the consultation process.
-May see improved energy efficiency and reduced fuel poverty.
+• Citizens: Can petition for the creation of plans and are involved in the consultation process.

-• Secretary of State: Responsible for overseeing the implementation of the bill, including resource allocation, approving or rejecting function transfers, and issuing guidance.
+• Secretary of State: Responsible for overseeing the process, providing resources, approving function transfers, and publishing annual reports.

 Full Text